yixinsun1216/epic_orientation/README.md

 git config --global user.name "Your Name" git config --global user.email "username@gmail.com"
 ```
-I also enjoy using colors when I interact with git because it makes the command line experience much less painful so I would also recommend running the following commands on the command-line
+I also like using colors when I interact with git because it makes the command-line experience much less painful so I would also recommend running the following commands on the command-line
 ```
 git config --global color.branch auto git config --global color.diff auto